 Now we just need some grass seed to plant at the base of our tree!
 I’m wondering if you can buy it in little seed packets or if it’s only for sale in those big 5 pound bags.
 Anyone know?

 How about you?
-Have you made a DIY Easter egg tree?
+Have you made an Easter egg tree?
 If not, I recommend giving this super simple version a try and display your decorated eggs for Easter.

 Update :: Check out this beautiful DIY Easter egg tree Tiffany from Peanut Blossom made, inspired by mine.
 She used flower-covered branches!

 Want more Easter arts and crafts activities to do with your kids?
 Click here for my Artful Easter Activity Pack with 10 fun printables for kids, including DIY mini baskets, suncatchers and collages, egg decorating ideas, and more!